Come True: Plot

 High schooler Sara Dunn has a troubled relationship with her mother, whom she constantly avoids.
 Essentially homeless, she steals food from her mother's house and sleeps in a sleeping bag outdoors or at friends' homes.
 Her sleep environment affects her ability to stay awake in class and throughout the day.
 She is also plagued by surreal nightmares of a dark maze and a shadowy figure with glowing eyes.

 Needing money, Sara agrees to be a test subject in a sleep study, the intent and goal of which are classified.
 At first, Sara sleeps well but, after two sessions, her nightmares begin to worsen.
 She learns that one of the scientists, a young man nicknamed Riff, has been following her outside of the study.
 The only other woman in the study, Emily, seemingly drops out.
 Sara has a panic attack when a scientist shows her a picture of the same shadowy figure from the nightmares, and she becomes fed up with the fact none of them will divulge the purpose of the study.
 The head scientist, Dr. Meyer, disallows the younger scientists using unapproved study methods because of what happened to Sara.

 Sara eventually passes out from seeing a shadowy figure in a laundromat and is robbed of her phone.
 Sara confronts Riff, insisting that the study has had a negative impact on her and that she will only continue with it if he reveals the study's purpose.
 He says that the experiment involves monitoring subjects' dreams using a brain scanning device that converts brainwaves into images.

 During the next session, Sara and the rest of the experiment volunteers all dream of the same shadowy figure.
 Riff states that, across the world and throughout history, people have dreamed of a similar figure, which has also haunted him since childhood.
 As their vitals spike, Sara wakes up in a panic, bleeding from her left eye, and runs away after saying that she knows what the other scientists are doing.
 Riff pursues her as she runs to a club in search of her friend Zoe but passes out, forcing him to carry her unconscious body.

 At the lab, the two remaining volunteers continue dreaming of the figure.
-Becoming semiconscious from sleep paralysis, thay see the figure standing at the foot of their beds.
+Becoming semiconscious from sleep paralysis, they see the figure standing at the foot of their beds.
 It moves around in the waking world.
 After a scientist goes into the volunteers' room, the figure reaches for him and the volunteers sit up awake with white eyes, causing the monitoring system to shut down.